dt1729/dt1729.github.io/_posts/2023-06-13-BehaviorTree-FSM-and-HFSM.md

 ### Behavior Trees

-Now that we have seen the efficacy of moving away from explicit low level design and having a high level design preliminary start
+Now that we have seen the efficacy of moving away from explicit low level design and having a high level design as a preliminary starting point.
+It is clear that a design scheme that operates on high level design and accounts for low level design is the way to go.
+We now take a look at behavior trees, a design paradigm that operates on high level behaviors.
+The tree structure of the design gives it the modularity and reusability.
+As shown in the figure, behaviortrees would have sub-behaviors named as nodes that would be responsible for execution on the actual hardware.
+The connection between these behaviors is based on different kind of nodes like switching nodes,